timescale/docs/timescaledb/how-to-guides/schema-management/about-indexing.md

 `location = garage`.
 Then finish by choosing columns you want to use range operators on, such as `time > 0930`.

-As a more complex example, imagine you have a number of of devices tracking 1,000 different retail stores.
+As a more complex example, imagine you have a number of devices tracking 1,000 different retail stores.
 You have 100 devices per store, and 5 different types of devices.
 All of these devices report metrics as `float` values, and you decide to store all the metrics in the same table, like this: